princeps091-binf/markdown_notes/Inter_faculty_meeting.md

 - V. different situation across departments
     - hard to quantify, systematically describe/capture the situation
 - General extension -> resistance from Deans despite Rektor support
-    - what to do with the extra money +
+    - what to do with the extra money (flexible ear-marking)
     - discouraged by supervisors to apply for extensions
 - Holiday policy
     - supervisor-specific circumstance